nmmascia/fe-boilerplate/README.md

 ## boilerplate todos
 - [x] add `webpack.config.prod.js` to `cfg` directory
 - [ ] add [documentation.js](https://github.com/documentationjs/documentation) to generate docs from flow annotations or JSDoc annotations
-- [ ] add [istanbul.js](https://github.com/gotwarlost/istanbul) for code coverage reports (might require karma test runner?)
-- [ ] add a `new to react and redux and flux and other stuff` wiki for centralized training materials
-- [ ] explore possibility of adding [nightwatch.js](http://nightwatchjs.org/) for end-to-end tests
 - [ ] update to webpack v2
-- [ ] fix mocha output, which is only showing last run test result